What shall we call ourselves?

 You can assume that if any part of Scotland is still truly undiscovered then that will be for a reason – and it’s unlikely to be a good one.
 Moray is sometimes just ‘overlooked’ or ‘uncrowded’.
 That’s different.

 Scotland is small but highly diverse.
 For example, take the Scottish Borders.
 I’ve always thought the folk of the coast – say, around Eyemouth, have much more of a common heritage with other east side fishing communities, from Fife to Caithness, than they have with the inland ‘Common Ridings’ towns.

 There, upcountry, the prevailing themes are their general horsiness, rugby, rivalry and sense of community pride.

 Yet both are in the Scottish Borders.
 ‘Horses and Haddocks’ just wasn’t going to work.
+In terms of Scottish area names, that would just be silly.
 Instead, visitors can enjoy the diversity of the south of Scotland.
 And better a collective name than one that divides.